parrt/msds501/labs/hello.md

 $
 ```

+Commands are terminated by hitting the return key.

 The `echo` command is analogous to the `print` command in Python code.

+After executing the command, the prompt returns indicating you can type another command.

 There are lots of things we can do; here's another one: